 Depictions of mustelids in animation can be a controversial subject.
-Some will claim characters that are intentionally (or unintentionally due to lack of research) given incorrect features are expressions of artistic liberty, while others argue completely redesigning a real life species’ anatomy and still claiming it to be that same species, is both misleading and promotes false presumptions; especially for animals already struggling with public misconceptions.
-We at Genuine Mustelids respectfully share the views of the latter, and since the purpose of this website is to promote accurate depictions, we are limiting this list to mustelid characters we feel in our opinion are reasonably well-depicted in animation.
+Some will claim characters that are intentionally (or unintentionally due to lack of research) given incorrect features are expressions of artistic liberty, while others argue completely redesigning a real-life species’ anatomy and still claiming it to be that same species, is both misleading and promotes false presumptions; especially for animals already struggling with public misconceptions.
+We at Genuine Mustelids respectfully share the views of the latter, and since the purpose of this website is to promote accurate depictions, we are limiting this list to mustelid characters we feel are reasonably well-depicted in animation.

 Badger (American badger) from the Nelvana animated television series Franklin.